 The Edit Attributes dialog box for Event Identification appears.

-- Step 4 From the pull-down list for Event Identification attribute, select one the following: - Event-Identification-Indicates whether the CNS Identification field contains a HOST NAME or CNS ID.
+Step 4 From the drop-down list for Event Identification attribute, you can select Event-Identification, which indicates whether the CNS Identification field contains a HOST NAME or CNS ID.
 Default: HOST NAME.